cyber-valley/.github/profile/README.md

 Since then we have consolidated ~38 ha of land at the foot of [Sanghyang volcano](https://maps.app.goo.gl/CdD8vRYHrWkpTGYj6)

-We built the first completely offgrid home in the region.
-We moved here in July 2023.
+We built the first completely offgrid home in the region and moved here in July 2023.

 Now we are learning how to live sustainably in order to understand how to scale the project to a bigger community without harming a cyber valley beautiful environment.